boos1993/docker-server/README.md

 # Installation

 This repo contains scripts and instructions for creating a docker remote host that can be accessed securely over TLS.
-It is intented to be run on a KVM VPS running Ubuntu 16.10.
+It is intended to be run on a KVM VPS running Ubuntu 16.10.

 These commands will need to be run from a bash command line on either a unix machine or under cygwin/git-bash/bash-for-windows on a windows machine.